 Last but not least, is the choice of color itself: a very dark green that helps underline the claustrophobic and sickness of the Court, poisoned by Grimma's ill-advise.

-To finish off, we will take a quick look at the historical influences, most of which center around Anglo-Saxon tradition.
-But, visually, the most clear influence for the design is, undoubtedly, the northern European, early Renaissance fashion for the late 1400's, as shown in the "Lady and the Unicorn" tapestries.
+To finish off, I will take a quick look at the historical influences, most of which center around Anglo-Saxon tradition.
+But, visually, the clearest influence for the design is, undoubtedly, the northern European, early Renaissance fashion for the late 1400s, as shown in the "Lady and the Unicorn" tapestries.

 This is a series of six tapestries woven in Flanders in wool and silk at the turn of the 16th century.
 Several of the ladies represented in the tapestries, wear similar dresses as the one designed for Éowyn: from the drawn-up skirts to the long, dangling sleeves and the embroidered underskirt, the influence is almost transparent.

 To wrap this up, just highlight once again the importance of detail when trying to create the look of a culture from scratch.
 This design is a magnificent example of it, as it manages to capture the feel of the Rohirrim, of Éowyn herself and of Middle Earth trough clever detailing.

 But, undoubtedly, its biggest accomplishment is that it manages to find a balance between feeling part of the Rohirrim culture and still feeling like it belongs to the same world as that of the Hobbits or Galadriel.

 I hope you like it and I'll see you next time.
 I don't know what designs from Lord of the Rings I will be covering yet.
 This will function more or less the same way that the Padme series works (improvising basically) but if you want to request any specific design from the Trilogy don't hesitate to contact me and let me know!

 Also, I have an announcement: The Costume Vault has a Tumblr account!!
 Join me here!!!
 I hope to see you there as well.